-- Management Activity Record Sheet (Appendix G) and Grazing Record Sheet(Appendix G and Appendix F for more detail): to be completed by Land Manager and provided to the Project Owner on an agreed timeframe (quarterly).

-- Effective monitoring program to be implemented by Land Manager (Accredited Third Party Provider) and, if required, supported by an independent, suitably qualified and experienced ecological consultancy or organisation (at the discretion of the Land Manager or Neoen), to audit the implementation of the management actions and quantify and assess changes brought about by the management actions.
+- Management Activity Record Sheet (Appendix G) and Grazing Record Sheet(Appendix F and Appendix G): to be completed by Land Manager and provided to the Project Owner on an agreed timeframe (quarterly). - Effective monitoring program to be implemented by Land Manager (Accredited Third Party Provider) and, if required, supported by an independent, suitably qualified and experienced ecological consultancy or organisation (at the discretion of the Land Manager or Neoen), to audit the implementation of the management actions and quantify and assess changes brought about by the management actions.